UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Remote_Access.md

 ##### On the command line
 ```
-# Log in to Grace, jumping via jump box
+# Log in to Kathleen, jumping via jump box
-ssh -o ProxyJump=ssh.rc.ucl.ac.uk grace.rc.ucl.ac.uk
+ssh -o ProxyJump=ssh.rc.ucl.ac.uk kathleen.rc.ucl.ac.uk
 ```
 or
 ```
-# Copy 'my_file' from the machine you are logged in to into your Scratch on Grace
+# Copy 'my_file' from the machine you are logged in to into your Scratch on Kathleen
-scp -o ProxyJump=ssh.rc.ucl.ac.uk my_file grace.rc.ucl.ac.uk:~/Scratch/
+scp -o ProxyJump=ssh.rc.ucl.ac.uk my_file kathleen.rc.ucl.ac.uk:~/Scratch/
 ```

 This tunnels through the jump box service in order to get you to your destination - you'll be asked for your password twice, once for each machine.
 You can use this to log in or to copy files.